lj201112/HabitEst3D/README.md

-# ShapeEst3D
+# HabitEst3D
-Estimating true crystal shape from two-dimensional cut sections
+Estimating true crystal habit from two-dimensional cut sections

-Clone all files in this [ShapeEst3D](https://github.com/lj201112/ShapeEst3D) repository, and run main.py to start the program.
+Clone all files in this [HabitEst3D](https://github.com/lj201112/HabitEst3D) repository, and run main.py to start the program.
 The user should have Python installed or use [portable Python](https://github.com/codrsquad/portable-python).

 The program is written in Python with Numpy, Scipy, Pandas, Matplotlib, and Numba.
 It is in Python3.8 but only uses common functions in the libs mentioned above and maybe works with lower Python versions.
 The program is only tested on Win7 but should also work on other systems which support Python and its libs.